Dear Parents, Families and Friends:

 For more than 20 years our school has been involved in the Adopt a Native Elder program.
 The Adopt-A-Native-Elder Program exists to create a Bridge of Hope between Native Americans and other cultures.
 It allows us to reach out to one another, share our gifts, and mend the broken circle of our relationship with the Land and the Native Americans who hold it in sacred trust.

-We originally adopted three grandmothers - Grandmother Roseline Jackson who died two years ago.
-Grandmother Emma Bahe who died this year and Grandmother Elivira Horseherder to whom we are still committed.
-Recently we chose to adopt another grandmother whose name is Grandmother Anita Jackson, a relative of Grandmother Roseline.
-We are delighted to have this opportunity to become part of the life of Grandmother Anita.
-We anticipate having regular communication with her as we do with Grandmother Elvira.
+We originally adopted three grandmothers - Grandmother Roseline Jackson who died three years ago.
+Grandmother Emma Bahe who died last year and Grandmother Elivira Horseherder to whom we are still committed.
+Last year we chose to adopt another grandmother whose name is Grandmother Anita Jackson, a relative of Grandmother Roseline.
+We are delighted to continue to be part of the life and support of Grandmothers Anita and Elvira.

 The money raised by our students will be used to provide our adopted Navajo grandmothers with much-needed items, such as food, firewood, clothing, and gardening tools as well as yarn to weave the beautiful rugs they sell to earn a living and also to our support our girls in Ethiopia.